Home » Does Cancer Qualify for Disability?

 Conclusion

 Living with cancer is already a monumental challenge, and securing the financial support you need shouldn’t add to the stress.
 If you are unable to work due to your condition or the side effects of cancer treatment, disability benefits may be an essential lifeline.
 The Social Security Administration provides a clear path for qualifying individuals to receive support, but navigating the application process can be daunting.
-So, it is the best time to have the right support, such as an experienced disability attorney, who can make all the difference in getting the help you need.
+So, now is the best time to have the right support, such as an experienced disability attorney, who can make all the difference in getting the help you need.

 Frequently Asked Questions (FAQs)